 Periodically, we purchase single name credit default swaps, credit default swap index ("CDX") and commercial mortgage-backed securities ("CMBS") index protection or other forms of credit protection to reduce our exposure to certain institutions or industries.
 The table below shows the notional amount of credit derivatives which BNY Mellon used for its own credit portfolio.
 As of Dec.
-31, 2022, BNY Mellon had purchased \$200 million of CDX protection.
+31, 2023, BNY Mellon had purchased \$220 million of credit derivatives protection.
 The exposure categories presented below represent those of the protection provider rather than the underlying borrower.

 Credit derivatives Dec.
-31, 2022
+31, 2023

-(in millions) Purchased Sold
+(in millions) Pu rchased Sold

-CDX \$ 200 \$ -
+CDX \$ 145 \$

+Credit default swaps 75

-Total credit derivatives \$ 200 \$ -
+Total credit derivatives \$ 220 \$ -